1 Hardware upgrades for cheap bedslingers¶

 Nevertheless in line bowden is a trouble maker, it can cause filament leakage if not cut and mounted in the right way, can cause retraction problems (maybe due to a bad pneumatic coupler that comes with a cheap bowden), you have to check often that it doesn’t get burnt on the nozzle end.

-What we want is to reduce print time, yet what we talk about most of the time is print speed.
+What we want is to reduce print time, yet what we talk about most of the tune is print speed.

 When you find your Max Volumetric Speed you can put that value in your slicer to limit the actual max speed for any line width you are going to use.
 If you’d rather see a max speed in mm/s you can use a max volumetric flow calculator , that should translate to something like 200mm/s .